3JTek/General-Assembly-Notes/module-01/sass.md

 ## Variables

-Often it can be annoying when working with CSS that you have to remember HEX codes for various colors on the site.
+Often it can be annoying when working with CSS that you have to remember HEX codes for various colours on a site.
 With SCSS, we can store property values in variables to reduce mistakes:

 ```scss
 $body-background-color: #f5f5f5;